ESMValGroup/ESMValTool/demonstration_quicktests/esmvaltool_quicktest_CEDA-JASMIN/README.md

 run_esmvaltool_test.sh
 ```

 runner and source it from wherver you are on Jasmin.

+You can either get it from the git repo or from ```/home/users/valeriu``` on Jasmin.
-Follow the on-screen messages and when it's done,
-come back here and read the explanations below.
+Follow the on-screen messages and when it's done, come back here and read the explanations below.
 You should have a fair understanding of ESMValTool after this.
 When you feel brave enough check out the documentation pages at:

 [ESMValTool documentation for v2](http://esmvaltool.readthedocs.io/en/refactoring_backend/)